Katari1/check_audio/README.md

 V1 goes through a list and compares the file but is inefficient as it goes through all the files for each unique identifier.
 V2 takes the files and puts it in a dictionary and then only searches the files with the set unique identifier.
 Much faster.

+This script needs to run on a bunch of servers so to do that I wrote check_calls.sh to run it.
+It uses the /etc/hosts to get the servers it needs to run on and the script is stored locally on each server.